denimandsteel/megaphone-app-public/README.md

 # Megaphone App

 The official app for Megaphone Magazine, helps customers find and pay vendors on the streets of Vancouver and Victoria, BC.
-You can use this code under MIT license and make the necessary changes to make it work with your street paper and your city.
+You can use this code under Non-Profit Open Software license and make the necessary changes to make it work with your street paper and your city.

 This app is built with Ember and can be packaged for iOS and Android using Cordova.